sanack/node-jq/README.md

 ## Why?

-Why would you want to manipulate JavaScript Objects with `jq` syntax in a node app, when there are tools like [lodash](lodash.com)?
+Why would you want to manipulate JavaScript Objects with `jq` inside a nodejs app, when there are tools like [ramda](https://ramdajs.com) or [lodash](lodash.com)?

-The idea was to port `jq` in node to be able to run it as-is. `node-jq` doesn't try to replace `Object` filters, maps, or transformations.
+The idea was to port `jq` in node to be able to run it as-is. `node-jq` doesn't try to replace `Array`/`Object` filters, maps, transformations, and so on.

-Our primary goal was to make `jq` syntax available in [Atom](https://atom.io/) with [atom-jq](https://github.com/sanack/atom-jq).
+Our primary goal was to make `jq` syntax available inside an [Atom](https://atom.io/) extension: [atom-jq](https://github.com/sanack/atom-jq).

-Other than that, `jq` is an interesting CLI tool to quickly parse the response of an API, such as:
+Other than that, `jq` is an interesting CLI tool to quickly parse and manipulate the response of an API, such as:

 ```bash
 curl 'https://jsonplaceholder.typicode.com/comments' | jq '.[].postId'
 ```

-There are also people dealing with complex responses:
+There are also people dealing with complex use-cases, and some of them want to port their bash scripts to node:

 - [ilya-sher.org/2016/05/11/most-jq-you-will-ever-need](https://ilya-sher.org/2016/05/11/most-jq-you-will-ever-need/)
 - [cloudadvantage.com.au/new-aws-command-line-tool-and-jq](http://www.cloudadvantage.com.au/new-aws-command-line-tool-and-jq/)